 A ranking of swimmers by event and time.

 This is your assigned lane in the pool that you will be racing in, during your heat.
 Typically, the fastest swimmers in each heat get assigned to the middle lanes.

-A term used to identify a swimmers team affiliation in lieu of being officially attached to a team within the organization.
+A term used to identify a swimmer who is not officially attached to a swim team or organization.

-A portion, normally one-quarter, of an individual event or relay event, of the event.
+A portion, normally one-quarter, of an individual event or relay event.

-The term short course (SCM) is used globally, to identify a pool that is 25 meters (27.34 yd) in length.
-In the United States, the term “short course” (SCY) is commonly applied to 25 yards (22.86m) in length.
+Short course meters (SCM) identifies a pool that is 25 meters (27.34 yd) in length.
+Short course yards (SCY) applies to pools that are 25 yards (22.86m) in length.

 A judge on the deck of the pool.
 Various judges or officials watch the swimmer’s strokes, turns and finishes or are timers.

 The touchpad is the area at the end of each lane in the pool where a swimmer’s time is registered and sent electronically to the timing system and the scoreboard.
 This touchpad is very sensitive and works best when you push your fingers into it aggressively at the end of your race to ensure your split is recorded.

 The recorded time from a stopwatch started and stopped manually by a lane timer.
 The lane timers use these stopwatches as backup in case the touchpad does not work correctly.

 Your split time is the amount of time it took you to swim a specific portion of a race.
 A timer can record a split after one lap — the length of the pool; two laps — down and back — or any other distance he chooses.